What SilverDrill is:

 u Change uniform style

-f Cycle through flag styles of selected cast ( F to go backwards ) on the current step.
+f Cycle through flag styles of selected cast ( F to go backwards ) on the

+current step.
 You can choose different flag styles for different cast members,

-select must be flags to use this command.
-If you don't
+but the cast you select must be flags to use this command.
+If you don't select

-on when you use the keystroke.
+on the step you are on when you use the keystroke.
 To begin with a flag style,

-while sitting on step one of the show.
+choose the flag style while sitting on step one of the show.
 To change flag

-step you want the change to occur, and use the 'f' command to
+styles mid-show, go to the step you want the change to occur, and use the 'f'

-chooose the style
+command to chooose the style change.

 p Cycle through props for selected cast ( P to go backwards ) on the current